Pickleball Gear

 The 12.7 mm model has a hollow feel because of the thin core.
 The 14.3 mm paddle is actually more plush than I expected because it's not thermoformed.
 If you're coming from a 16 mm paddle like the Vatic Pro Flash, be ready for an adjustment to a firmer, poppier feel.

-I like the pricing on the TKO-C. It's not in the highest bracket like two of its competitors, the Gearbox Pro Power ($275) or the Proton Series One ($280).
-At $230, it's good value if you want an all-court paddle with high levels of power and spin but a softer feel than a thermoformed raw carbon paddle.
+The TKO-C is priced at the higher end though it's $25-30 cheaper than some competitors like the Gearbox Pro Power ($275) or the Proton Series One ($280).
+At $250, it's worth it if you want an all-court paddle with high levels of power and spin but a softer feel than a thermoformed raw carbon paddle.

 If you're a power player, I still think the Bread & Butter Filth ($140.25 with our discount) and the Six Zero DBD Control ($162 with our discount) offer more value for money.
 If you have the budget, though, I think you'll be happy with the TKO-C's performance.